antonioSF/html/README.md

 > * [MDN web docs - HTML Root element](https://developer.mozilla.org/pt-PT/docs/Web/HTML/Element/html)

 #### <head> (header) element
-The HTML <head> element provides general information (metadata) about the document, including its title and links to its scripts and style sheets.
+The HEAD element provides general information (metadata) about the document, including its title and links to its scripts and style sheets.

 ```html
 <!-- <head> with title and required metadata -->